dlubarov/guava/README.md

 ## Building

-Building and running Guava is easy.
-If you have bash 4+, you can just do
+Building and running Guava is easy:

     git clone git@github.com:dlubarov/guava.git
     cd guava
-    mkdir bin
+    ./compile
-    shopt -s globstar
+    ./run-demos
-    javac -d bin src/**/*.java
+    ./run-tests

-    ./run
+Note that these scripts require Bash 4.0 or higher.

 Since Guava has no dependencies or generated code, it is also trivial to build it using any Java IDE.